NicolasGuilloux/blade-shadow-beta/README.md

 The AUR package [shadow-beta](https://aur.archlinux.org/packages/shadow-beta/) available for all Arch Linux based distribution was initially created by **agentcobra#6142** and now also maintained by **Nover#9563**.
 It is a quick way to install Shadow on the machine and get the updates frequently with the system updates.

+To build it locally, download the git files from the AUR website and build the package by executing `makepkg`.

 # Acknowledgments